1. Use the blindfolded man in an auditorium exercise to demonstrate how we gravitate toward yes or no.

 Now when I chant Ek Ong Kar it feels like the mantra is chanting me.
 The river and the river bank are one.

 One of my best friends, when I was growing up, was an Umbrella tree.
 It’s leaves were large and spread into a green canopy on the top of a trunk that was just the size of a giant lap.
 I could sit in the tree’s lap for hours and let my imagination go wild.
 But mostly I watched and listened.
-I watched the play of light on the leaves and branches, I watched the little ants and crawled in determined lines up and down the trunk.
-I listened to with rustle and whisper of the winds weaving in and out and through.
+I watched the play of light on the leaves and branches, I watched the little ants that crawled in determined lines up and down the trunk.
+I listened to the rustle and whisper of the wind weaving in and out and through.
 I used to sing there too.
 It was my favorite thing to do.

 I have a very personal and heart-felt connection to trees.
 I had my first spiritual awakening, as it is called, in that Umbrella tree; it was where I first became keenly aware that there was a benevolent force, bigger than everything that for some crazy reason, loved me.
 I knew it as surly as my next breath.
 I didn’t have words for the experience until years later when I wrote about it.

 Listen, God is singing through the Elms, first as thunder, then as wind, then as trembling leaves and limb.

 (I know I meantioned Elms instead of Umbrella tree in the poem; most of the trees around my house were Elm, and I felt connected to them all.)